bethereforthem/IMS/PROJECT_GUIDE.md

 ### 2.6 Manual International Notice Handling
 Interpol Red Notices and alerts from partner countries (Uganda, Kenya, DR Congo) were received manually and entered into separate logs.
 No automated linkage existed between an Interpol notice and the IMS suspect database.

-RCIMS v3.0 directly addresses all six of these problems through an integrated architecture described in this document.
+IMS v3.0 directly addresses all six of these problems through an integrated architecture described in this document.

 ---